-How do I build a portfolio of rental houses?”

 How do I build a portfolio of rental homes?

 This is something I’ve been doing for a long time, 15 years actually, in October.
 So that’s pretty exciting to me that I’ll be have done this for 15 years.

-I would do is define your area.
-I always tell people when I’m getting into buying houses, or if you were getting into buying houses and I was giving you one piece of advice, I would tell you to focus and become an expert on one certain area.
+I always tell people when they’re getting into buying houses is to focus and become an expert on one certain area.

 This is where there’re just an overwhelming amount of houses out there and it’s hard to sort through all of them.
-I would find a specific area and become an expert on that.

 So number one, you know the area.
 Number two, when you see a house come across that is in that area that you know’s a good deal, that way you can act very fast.

 So being consistent, looking on a daily basis, or at a minimum, every 48 hours of all the new houses coming on the property will help you buy more houses and build a portfolio.

 Hey, get to ten houses because at about ten houses this business starts to kinda take care of itself.
 The cash flow takes care of itself.
 And it becomes a very kinda self-sustaining business.

-Now there may be a time you have to put a little more money into it, but generally speaking, the cash flow takes care of itself at ten or more houses.
+Now there may be a time you have to put a little more money into it.
+But generally speaking, the cash flow takes care of itself at ten or more houses.

 Any time you kind of get off-kilter don’t try to keep buying, buying, buying.
 Stabilize your portfolio.
 Typically somebody may get off-kilter from a cash flow standpoint or get too many houses going at one time.
 Think stabilization.